 Prior Service Learning

-Anytime before filing your graduation application in the second last semester of study, you will document 40+ hours of voluntary community service.
-If additional upper division Andrews University credits are needed, you may fulfill this requirement by completing BHSC 300.
-Discuss this requirement with your advisor early in your journey to benefit most by applying what you learn to help others.
+Anytime before filing your graduation application you will need to complete BHSC 300 online (in place of BHSC 100).
+Discuss this requirement with your advisor early in your journey to benefit most by applying what you lea)rn to help others.

-Transfer students who have voluntarily served their community and church in the past 2 years may petition the general education requirement to complete a service learning course (BHSC 100 or 300).
-Download the Service Learning Record and review the BHSC 300V Syllabus.
-Reflect your understanding of the Christian foundations for service learning in your essay.
-Adult distance students may email the completed Service Record along with their reflective essay to firstname.lastname@example.org to petition and waive this requirement.
+Transfer students who have voluntarily served their community and church in the past 2 years may petition the general education requirement to complete BHSC 100 (BHSC 300 accepted as alternate for online students).
+To prepare, download the Service Learning Record and review the BHSC 300V Syllabus.
+Reflect your understanding of the Christian foundations for service learning in as essay that describes the service documented.
+Adult distance students may email their Service Record and reflective essay to firstname.lastname@example.org with a request for portfolio assessment.